 Hydrangea macrophylla is a type of hydrangea originating from Japan.
 Plants typically have bright pink or blue blossoms that are easy to grow.
-This hydrangea is also commonly known as Bigleaf Hydrangea, French Hydrangea, and Mophead Hydrangea due to the large rounded flowers and large dark green foliage.
+This hydrangea is also commonly known as bigleaf hydrangea or French hydrangea due to the large rounded flowers and large dark green foliage.

 Read on for the benefits of Hydrangea macrophylla in the landscape and the information you will need to plant and care for one of these beauties.

-Hydrangeas in general prefer partial sun during the day.
+Hydrangeas, in general, prefer partial sun during the day.
 They can be sensitive to drying out, so they do not thrive as well in hotter environments.
-While they prefer partial shade, bigleaf hydrangeas will have the best reaction to the sun if they can have full sun in the morning, and partial to full shade in the hot afternoon.
+While they prefer partial shade, bigleaf hydrangeas will react best to the sun if they can have full sun in the morning and partial to full shade in the hot afternoon.